Technologicat/extrafeathers/README.md

 In `EulerianSolidAlternative`, when `V0 ≠ 0`, `u` needs boundary conditions on the inflow part of the boundary (defined as those segments of `∂Ω` on which `a·n < 0`, where `a := (V0, 0)`).
 Of course it is additionally possible to provide an initial field for `u`.

 The function space for the stress must be sufficiently large compared to that for the displacement.
 With Q1 displacement, Q2 stress works fine.

-The steady-state problem seems most readily solved using a primal formulation, where only `u` and `v` appear as variables.
-This is implemented in `SteadyStateEulerianSolidPrimal`.

-Many more technical details are documented in the docstrings and in source code comments.
+(Respectively P1/P2 on triangles.)

+In these algorithms, there is a stability limit for the timestep size.
+It has not yet been investigated whether this arises due to the iterative splitting, or due to the introduction of the extra function space for the stress.

+##### `EulerianSolidPrimal`

+Each timestep of the dynamic simulation is solved as a monolithic equation system, where both `u` and `V` are treated as unknowns simultaneously.
+Both fields use a copy of the same function space; Q1 works fine.
+(Respectively P1 on triangles.)

+Boundary conditions should be set on `u`.
+In this formulation, `V` takes no boundary conditions.

+Any boundary that has no condition on `u` will use a Neumann boundary condition for the traction vector `n·σ₀`, where `σ₀` is a prescribed boundary stress.
+The boundary stress field must be supplied when instantiating the solver.
+There is only one, but it can be any object that can be used in an UFL form (so for complex cases, a FEM field on the same mesh is fine).

+Note in this solver you can also set just one component of `u`, if you want; the other component will then use the Neumann boundary condition on stress.

+The dynamic solver uses MUMPS (Multifrontal Massively Parallel Sparse direct solver) to solve the linear equation system, as it seems this system is not amenable to any combination of Krylov solver and preconditioner available in FEniCS.
+(Note that for `a ≠ 0`, the system is not symmetric due to the `(a·∇)` terms, so only non-symmetric methods are applicable.)

+Just like the other algorithms, the solver computes the strain and stress fields, but this is done as a postprocessing step.
+These fields are provided for visualization only; they are not used during the solution process.

+Having the equations as one monolithic system allows A-stability in time integration.
+Keep in mind that as always, a reasonably small timestep size is nevertheless recommended to obtain reasonable simulation quality.
+If you want to converge quickly to the steady state, use the steady-state solver `SteadyStateEulerianSolidPrimal` instead.

 #### Running the demo